CherifHamidi/mediaelement/README.md

-# mediaelement
+# mediaelement "this project is not maintained anymore"
-Copy of mediaelement.js for testing only
+Improved version of mediaelement.js for RTL Websites
+---